pySTEPS/pysteps.github.io/index.md

 This also includes a [gallery of tutorials](https://pysteps.readthedocs.io/en/latest/auto_examples/index.html) and the [reference guide](https://pysteps.readthedocs.io/en/latest/pysteps_reference/index.html) for all modules and functions available in pysteps.

 ## Quick-start guide

-The easiest way to install pysteps is through [conda](https://docs.conda.io/en/latest/).
+The easiest way to install pysteps is through [conda](https://anaconda.org/conda-forge/pysteps).
 To install the pysteps package in an existing conda environment:

 `conda install -c conda-forge pysteps`

-Please note that since conda-forge and the default channels are not 100% compatible, it can happen that a missmatch in the versions available on each channel will result in an error.
-A possible solution consists in using conda-forge as the priority channel.
-More info [here](https://conda-forge.org/docs/user/tipsandtricks.html#using-multiple-channels).

-Please refer to the pysteps [README](https://github.com/pySTEPS/pysteps/blob/master/README.rst) for more detailed installation instructions.
+Please refer to the pysteps [installation guide](https://pysteps.readthedocs.io/en/latest/user_guide/install_pysteps.html) for more detailed installation instructions.

 ## Download pysteps